ibm-cloud-docs/event-notifications/en-smtp-configurations.md

 1. The SMTP username and password.
 A maximum of 5 users can be created in a single SMTP configuration.
 Event Notifications supports `Login` and `Plain` authentication methods from the SMTP protocol.

+    When you create an SMTP user, you receive a username and password.
+However, password-based authentication will be deprecated in the near future.
+You must migrate to API key-based authentication using Service IDs.
+For more information, see [Using API keys for SMTP authentication](#en-smtp-configurations-api-keys).
+    {: deprecated}

     Once the SMTP username and password is created, you can clone the same credentials across SMTP configurations if you need the same credentials for other SMTP configurations/Domains within the **same instance**.
 This is supported via API/CLI/SDK and Terraform.
     {: note}